-If a young person's goal changes from "Engage in Career Development Experience" to another goal, it could be because the young person was not regularly attending the program and was kicked out.
+If a young person's goal changes from "Complete external workforce program" to another goal, it could be because the young person was not regularly attending the program and was kicked out.

 In that case, the Coach should mark off "Could not complete due to attendance or performance" and help the young person select another goal.
 SCENARIO 3:

-If a young person's goal changes from "Engage in Career Development Experience" to another goal, it could be because the young person was hospitalized.
+If a young person's goal changes from "Complete external workforce program" to another goal, it could be because the young person was hospitalized.

-In this case, the Coach should mark off "Did not complete due to other personal/ health/ family issues" and help the young person select another goal (once they are no longer hospitalized and ready to resume working with their Coach.)
+In this case, the Coach should mark off "Did not complete due to other personal/ health/ family issues" and help the young person select another goal (once they are no longer hospitalized and ready to resume working with their Coach.